subhradip096/SR-Flip-Flop-To-JK-Flip-Flop/README.md

 Description Language will be the used to design the AND gate which feeds input to the the S and R input of the CMOS based SR Flip Flop.
-## Truth Table for the Digital AND Gate
+## Truth Table for Digital AND Gate

 | Input A  | Input B | Output AND  |
 | ------------- | ------------- | ------------- |